-Crop land should not need to be prepared like pasture or sod bound sites.
-However, we recommend that you follow these three steps to prepare a crop land site for tree planting.
-First, disc and harrow, or roto-till the crop stubble in the fall after harvesting.
+Crop ground should not need to be prepared like pasture or sod-bound sites.
+However, it is recommended that you follow these three steps to prepare a crop ground site for tree planting.
+First, disc and harrow, or rototill the crop stubble in the fall after harvesting.
 It may be necessary to plow heavier soils to break up any deep soil compaction.
 You can work either the entire site or just the strips where you will plant the seedlings.